IsNotSepuh/LinuxDroid/README.md

 # Kali Linux Terminal Customization

 Welcome to *LinuxDroid*!
-This project adds a little fun and customization to your Kali Linux terminal, transforming it into something out of the Matrix world.
+This project adds a little fun and customization to your Kali Linux terminal, transforming it into something out of the Linux world.

 # Features